tailcallhq/graphql-conf-2024/slides.md

 ---

+class: middle

 # Summary

+## .font-grey[Section 5]

+---

+## Summary

-- Innovation on GraphQL performance is necessary
+1. Innovation on GraphQL performance is necessary

-- A 2 pass executor is a key for performance and reliability
+2. A 2 pass executor is a key for performance and reliability

-- Handwritten GraphQL is difficult to maintain
+3. Handwritten GraphQL is difficult to maintain

-- Library authors should take inspiration from SQL engines
+4. Library authors should take inspiration from SQL engines

 ---